Open NowNon-Profit

 Who Can Apply

 To be eligible, an organisation must have received an invitation to apply from the department; have been assessed by an independent consultancy service procured by the department as having the capability and supporting infrastructure to deliver the grant activities; due to geography, be or will be considered the most appropriate Aboriginal community-controlled health service to continue providing comprehensive primary health care service delivery in their respective communities; and, if relevant, be currently delivering comprehensive primary health care under a subcontract agreement.
-Only ACCHSs that satisfy the eligibility criteria for this non-competitive process will be eligible.
+The process is non-competitive and only invited ACCHSs that satisfy the eligibility criteria may apply.

 What's Funded

-Delivery of essential primary health care including general practice and clinical services, population health programs, support for essential clinical services, antenatal care and child, maternal and family health services, chronic disease prevention, detection and management, investment in priority health areas, and continuous quality improvement activities.
+Delivery of essential primary health care including general practice and clinical services, population health programs, support for essential clinical services, antenatal care and child, maternal and family health services, chronic disease prevention, detection and management, and continuous quality improvement activities.

 Expected Outcomes

-Grantees are expected to provide high quality, culturally safe, multidisciplinary and integrated comprehensive primary health care for First Nations communities, maintain sustainable service delivery, and improve health system effectiveness and long-term service reform.
+Sustainable delivery of high quality, culturally safe, multidisciplinary and integrated comprehensive primary health care for First Nations communities, including improved access to essential clinical services and long-term service reform and improvement.

 Key Information